trossII/SeattleBnB/README.md

 ### Current Models

 The final models I chose to optimize were the Random Forest Regressor that I had run at the beginning and a Neural Network.
-To optimize the Random Forest Regressor I used GridSearchCV to find the best parameters, testing over 14 parameters in 5 different categories.
+To optimize the Random Forest Regressor I used GridSearchCV to find the best hyperparameters, testing over 14 hyperparameters in 5 different categories.
 For the Neural Network I tried a variety of different techniques such and lengthening or widening the layers as well as limiting the learning with techniques such as Dropout.

 ## Evaluation